-This 1943 Directory is an amazing documentation of the Hatboro community in the middle of the World War II years.
-It presents a fascinating snapshot of our borough-our government, businesses, culture and citizens.
-You'll read historical accounts, learn about local government, marvel at the local advertising, and enjoy many images of local people, places and things, especially those no longer here.
+1943 Historical and Business Directory (2018, reprint, published by The Millbrook Society) - Recognizing the 75th anniversary of "a day that will live in infamy" - the attack on Pearl Harbor on December 7th, 1943, this book provides a snapshot of the Hatboro community in the middle of the World War II years.
+It presents a fascinating snapshot of our borough-our government, businesses, culture, and citizens.
+You'll read historical accounts, learn about local government, marvel at local advertising, and enjoy many images of local people, places, and things, especially those no longer here.
 Millbrook offers this special reprint of the 1943 Directory in two ways:

 Saving and Restoring The Lukens Clock At the Loller Academy (2017, published by The Millbrook Society) - The Loller Academy, an academy of learning in Hatboro willed by Robert Loller, was completed in 1812.
 A cupola topped the building and this cupola housed a clock and a bell.
 The clock was made and installed by Isaiah Lukens a well-known clockmaker, inventor, and resident of Horsham.
 Restoration of the clock was completed by the end of 2015 as a final event of Hatboro's Tricentennial.
 The Millbrook Society tells the story of the Loller Academy, the Lukens clock, and the restoration process. $20.00 donation.
 All proceeds go directly to the Luken Clock Foundation.